mrTimofey/vue-admin/docs/customization/REAMDE/custom-fields.md

 ## Helpers

-Fields helpers can be imported with `import { func, ... } from vue-admin-front/utils/fields`.
+Field helpers can be imported with `import { func, ... } from vue-admin-front/utils/fields`.

 * `emitValue` can be added to component's `methods` and directly used from HTML input/textarea with `@input="emitValue"`.
 It will correctly process empty string values and prevent sending same values multiple times.
 * `trimValue` is similar to `emitValue` but additionally it trims provided string.
 Use with `@blur="trimValue"`.